verrazzano/docs/content/en/docs/setup/upgrade/_index.md

 1. You install Verrazzano 1.1.2.
 2. You upgrade to 1.2.0 by changing the Verrazzano CR version field to v1.2.0.
-3. The upgrade failed for some reason and the Verrazzano CR state transitions to `UpgradeFailed`.
+   - For some reason, the upgrade failed and the Verrazzano CR state transitions to `UpgradeFailed`.
-4. You update the Verrazzano platform operator to 1.3.0.
+3. You update the Verrazzano platform operator to 1.3.0.
-5. The Verrazzano CR state transitions to `UpgradePaused`.
+   - The Verrazzano CR state transitions to `UpgradePaused`.
-6. You change the Verrazzano CR version field to v1.3.0.
+4. You change the Verrazzano CR version field to v1.3.0.
-7. The Verrazzano CR state transitions to `Upgrading` and stays in that state until it completes, then it transitions to `UpgradeComplete`.
+   - The Verrazzano CR state transitions to `Upgrading` and stays in that state until it completes, then it transitions to `UpgradeComplete`.

 To see detailed progress of the upgrade, view the logs with the following command: